rkgupta7463/Openinapp-Company-Assignment/README.md

 ## 3. Usage

-  Now that you have the project and dependencies set up, you can use the machine translation model to translate English text to Hindi.
+  Now that you have the project and dependencies set up, you can use the machine translation model to translate English text to Hinglish.
   Modify the input_statement variable in your Python script with the text you want to translate.

   python